 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-Appalachian Bible College was not ranked in College Factual's 2023 Best Overall Colleges report.
-This could be for a number of reasons, including lack of data.
+Appalachian Bible College was not ranked in College Factual's Best Overall Colleges report this year.
+This may be because not enough data was available.

 At Appalachian Bible College, the student to faculty ratio is an excellent 7 to 1.
 That's much better than the national average of 15 to 1.
 This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.